lilab-bcb/pegasus/scCloud/docs/usage.rst

 * Options:

 	-\\-hash-type <type>
-		The hash type of the data. <type> can be 'cell' for cell-hashing and 'nuclei' for nuclei-hashing.
+		The hash type of the data. <type> can be 'cell-hashing' for cell-hashing and 'nuclei-hashing' for nuclei-hashing.

   	\-p <number>, -\\-threads <number>
 		Number of threads. [default: 1]